 Actionable and authentic communication between employees, managers and leaders has proven vital during unprecedented times.
 Difficult times have shown how important it is for leaders to receive accurate feedback on how their workforce is faring.
 This has proven even more difficult with remote working, which is why CWO are more important than ever, as they are positioned to make sure employees feel connected to the organisation’s leadership.

 CWO is becoming a vital part of an organisation’s D&I efforts.
-A significant factor that drives a toxic work culture is exclusionary.
+A significant factor that drives a is exclusionary.
 A work environment where employees feel they can’t speak up or share their ideas or cliques form and exclude others.
 Exclusionary environments impact not just work performance but also an individual’s overall well-being.
 For example, a CWO can make powerful alliances with Heads of D&I and ESG to drive training and development that educates their leaders on how best relationships are formed and maintained throughout an organisation.

 Another step organisations are taking is to hire an in-house or external coach to tackle individual and select team issues within an organisation.
 The benefit of in-house or external coaches is that they are personal transformation and performance management experts.